ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : unit
 ```

-An expression type (before evaluation) and the value type it produces (after computation) are the same.
+An expression's type (before evaluation) and its resulting value's type (after computation) are the same.
 This allows the compiler to avoid runtime type checks in binaries.
 In OCaml, the compiler removes type information, so it's not available at runtime.
 In programming theory, this is called [subject reduction](https://en.wikipedia.org/wiki/Subject_reduction).

 ### Global Definitions